nickloman/nickloman.github.com/_posts/2012-11-04-chaining-bwasw-and-samtools-together.md

 What you can't get away with is the need to specify an external file to save the results of sort.
 The point of "-o" is just to cat the results of the sorted BAM file at the end (if you specify /dev/stdout as the filename you get the error: [sort_blocks] fail to create file /dev/stdout.bam).

+Shaun Jackman points out that "-u" for uncompressed BAM from samtools view is faster than "-b" in a pipeline.